Nidhi-Zalavadiya/Python-Fundamentals/README.md

 ![Iris EDA](images/day09_iris.png)

 **What I did:**
-- Loaded Iris dataset from sklearn, converted to DataFrame
+- Loaded Iris dataset from sklearn, converted to a DataFrame
 - Built side-by-side scatter plots: Sepal features vs Petal features
 - **Key insight:** Petal features separate the 3 classes cleanly — Sepal features overlap.
 This means petal measurements will be more important features in any classifier.